JuliaMolSim/Molly.jl/docs/src/documentation.md

 Atom properties can be accessed, e.g. `atom_i.σ`.
 `force_units` can be useful for returning a zero force under certain conditions.
 `step_n` is the step number in the simulator, allowing time-dependent interactions.
-Beware that this step counter starts from 1 every time [`simulate!`](@ref) is called, and can also be 0 to calculate forces before the first step.
+Beware that this step counter starts from 1 every time [`simulate!`](@ref) is called unless you give the `init_step` argument, and can also be 0 to calculate forces before the first step.
 It also doesn't work with [`simulate_remd!`](@ref).

 Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.